Templates

 1. Build trust with customers - customers may have their own responsibilities and requirements in relation to modern slavery.
 This could include ensuring that its own supply chain has appropriate anti-slavery policies and procedures in place.
 Having an anti-slavery policy in place can therefore build trust with customers and demonstrate you meet their own anti-slavery requirements.

 2. Ensure legal compliance - some businesses are legally required to complete a modern slavery statement to comply with the Modern Slavery Act 2015 (see more on this in the question below).
 Part of this statement must set out the policies relating to slavery and human trafficking that the business has in place, so having an anti-slavery policy can be crucial.
+Find out more about the Modern Slavery Act 2015 by reading these FAQs.

 3. Protect brand reputation - an anti-slavery policy can enhance your brand reputation by showing you act ethically and responsibly as a business.
 An anti-slavery policy can help mitigate risks associated with negative publicity and potential legal issues related to breaches of modern slavery laws.